Multilingual User Interface: Resource storage

-Resource Retrieval
+Resource retrieval

-Several win32 functions that read application resources are MUI-enabled, including LoadString, FormatMessage, and LoadImage.
+Several Win32 functions that read application resources are compatible with MUI, including LoadString, FormatMessage, and LoadImage.

 Each function attempts to read a resource for a language as selected by global language preferences, from application resources or associated MUI files (co-located with LN file and following naming convention).
 Each uses the global language preferences to choose a language that is available.
 If loading the resource for the first preferred language fails either because the MUI file does not exist or the resource does not exist in the MUI file, the function will try the next preferred language and so on until all preferences have been tried.
 If load fails for all preferred languages, then tries the LN file.

 The most commonly used function is LoadString which loads strings from a string-table resource.
 Example using LoadString: